AdaCore/training_material/courses/ada_essentials/020_declarations/03-literals.rst

 Quiz
 ------

-Which of the below are valid numeric literals?
+Which one of the below is a valid numeric literal?

    A. :answermono:`0_1_2_3_4`
    B. ``12.``